Factories Close for Good as Coronavirus Cuts Demand | MarketScreener

 By Austen Hufford and Bob Tita

-Factory furloughs across the U.S. are becoming permanent shutdowns, a sign of the heavy damage the coronavirus pandemic is exerting on the industrial economy.
+Factory furloughs across the U.S. are becoming permanent shutdowns, a sign of the heavy damage the coronavirus pandemic and shutdowns are exerting on the industrial economy.

 Michigan Maple Block Co. furloughed most of its 56 workers at its plant in Petoskey, Mich., when the state implemented a stay-at-home order on March 24.
 A month later, the manufacturer of cutting boards and industrial table tops told employees the plant would close for good.